StackVista/stackstate-docs/develop/developer-guides/synchronizations_and_templated_files.md

 }
 ```

-It is possible now to reference any of the above `templateArguments` in your `.stj` template file.
+It's possible now to reference any of the above `templateArguments` in your `.stj` template file.
 In case of the `topicName` you can replace the `topic` value in the `config` section of your StackState DataSource with this parameter:

 ```text
 {